jakop345/cloudron-box/setup/DESIGN.md

   * It then setups up the cloud infra (setup_infra.sh) and creates cloudron.conf.

-  * supervisor is then started
+  * box services are then started

 setup_infra.sh
 This setups containers like graphite, mail and the addons containers.